 Earlier on in the article, we mentioned the benefits of vinyl plank flooring for office spaces with kitchenettes.
 Another reason why vinyl flooring is such a great choice for this is because of its anti-slip properties.
 Some vinyl floors will be specifically designed to be slip resistant so, for kitchen and bathroom areas, take time to check which type will be most efficient.

 Whilst a little more expensive, rubber is also another great anti-slip flooring material.
 If you’ve ever purchased a pair of running trainers, you might have noticed that the soles are made from rubber and there’s a good reason for that.
 Natural rubber has a solid grip making it an ideal choice for preventing falls and injuries.
 With the addition of an embossed surface, you have a recipe for the perfect anti-slip floor.

-Having read through our guide, we hope that we have given you some food for thought when it comes to flooring for your office fit out.
+Having read through our guide, we hope that we have given you some food for thought when it comes to flooring for your commercial office fit out.
 As you can see, there are many flooring options available for budgets both large and small.

-At McFeggan Brown, our expert team have many years of experience finding the best flooring solutions for commercial office spaces.
+As an office fit out company, our expert team have many years of experience finding the best flooring solutions for commercial office spaces.
 So, if you need help with planning your office fit out and would like to know how we can help you transform your space with the right flooring for your business, get in touch today.